TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 24/Genesis 24.55.md

 ---

-And her brother and her mother said, Let the damsel abide with us [a few] days, at the least ten; after that she shall go.
+Her brother and her mother said, "Let the young lady stay with us a few days, at least ten.
+After that she will go."